isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 ### Single node clusters ###

 If you only want a single VM as the computational platform, then you can start a 'single node cluster'.
-Single Node clusters have dataproc-role set to Master and dataproc-worker-count set to 0.
+Single node clusters have dataproc-role set to 'Master' and the dataproc-worker-count set to 0.
 Most of the initialization actions in this repository should work out of the box, as they run only on the master.
 Actions that run on all nodes of the cluster (such as cloud-sql-proxy) similarly work out of the box.

-To do that we use the 'gcloud dataproc clusters create' command with a special argument '--single-node'.
+To create a single node cluster, we use the 'gcloud dataproc clusters create' command with a special argument '--single-node'.

 ::